ViralTexts/gtr-clusters/clusters/18750702-sn89077510-AmericanInventions.md

 ## [From _Chilton's Iron Age 1873-1983_](https://iiif.archivelab.org/iiif/sim_chiltons-iron-age_1875-10-07_16_15?page=4)

 #### 1875-10-07

 <table style="width: 100%;"><tr><td style="width: 50%">

+ing glance, and, seeing in him
+the right stuff, said, ‘‘ All right; I&#x27;ll do it,
+Come here to-morrow morning, sign the con-
+tract, and get the money.”
+The man carried
+out the contract to the letter.

 The great American inventions, which have
 been adopted all over the world, are the follow-